martin-georgiev/rector/README.md

     composer complete-check
     ```

-    Don you need to fix coding standards?
+    Do you need to fix coding standards?
 Run:

     ```bash
     composer fix-cs